When to Match: A Cost-Balancing Principle for Dynamic Markets: Omitted Details for the Delivery Experiment

 \begin{enumerate} \item Practical road constraints: The TSP formulation does not account for real-world constraints such as limited left-turn flows at certain intersections, one-way streets, or restricted access zones that drivers must navigate around. \item Driver routing preferences: Drivers may prefer certain travel patterns over others.
 For instance, zigzagging routes are often avoided due to increased accident risk on busy streets, even if they represent the shortest path. \item Real-time adaptations: Drivers adjust their routes based on real-time traffic conditions, weather, and updated customer locations, leading to deviations from pre-planned sequences. \item Route familiarity: Experienced drivers may have preferred routes through familiar neighborhoods that differ from the theoretically optimal path but are more efficient in practice due to local knowledge. \end{enumerate}

 Given the difficulty of modeling all practical constraints and behavioral considerations in a mathematical formulation, we adopt a machine learning approach to predict travel time.
-Following \cite{LHM2021}, we train a random forest model on the training set using features such as order quantity, route distance, and geographic characteristics (latitudinal and longitudinal differences between locations).
+Following \cite{LHM2021}, we train a random forest model on the calibration set using features such as order quantity, route distance, and geographic characteristics (latitudinal and longitudinal differences between locations).
 This predictor model learns from actual delivery data to estimate driver travel times without requiring specification of the visiting sequence.

-The Predictor Model captures the systematic gap between theoretical and actual travel times by implicitly learning driver behavior patterns from historical data.
+The Predictor Model captures systematic differences between planned-route estimates and actual travel times by implicitly learning driver behavior patterns from historical data.
 This approach is particularly valuable because it reflects the actual consequences of routing decisions rather than idealized assumptions.

 The choice of travel time estimation method has important implications for policy comparison.
 Under TSP-based estimation, policies that trigger dispatch with larger batches benefit from the idealized routing assumption, as the theoretical efficiency gains from batching are fully realized.
-Under the Predictor Model, the gap between CB and other policies widens because the more realistic estimates reveal performance differences that are masked by TSP assumptions.
+Under the Predictor Model, the performance separation between CB and other policies widens because the more realistic estimates reveal performance differences that are masked by TSP assumptions.

 Specifically, with large batch sizes and heavy traffic, TSP tends to underestimate delivery time because the theoretical minimum-distance route does not account for the practical constraints that become more binding as complexity increases.
 Conversely, with small assignments, TSP may overestimate delivery time, as real-world drivers can leverage route familiarity and practical shortcuts.